Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 If you are leaving water down because the puppy will be alone all day, you have another problem.
 Your puppy will probably pee in his pen and this whole process will need to be started again.
 It will not go as easily the second time.

 Sometime during the day, you can cut away the front of the box and keep using it as a bed for a few days.
-Most puppies will sleep in it during the evening and not get up in the morning until you take them out (Still very early—sorry!).
+Most puppies will sleep in it during the evening and not get up in the morning until you take them out (Still very early—sorry).

 If your puppy still has any accidents in the house, just take a deep breath and get over it.

-More About Puppies
+More About Training Your Puppy

 - How to Teach Bite Inhibition To A Puppy